Keong Saik Road: The coolest new block in Singapore

 This city can't seem to get enough of Jason Atherton and Andrew Walsh.

-The third Singapore venture from the celeb chefs, Keong Saik Snacks is a chic restaurant serving polished fast-bites as well as more elaborate comfort food with a lower price tag than the chefs’ other outlets.
+The third Singapore venture from the celeb chefs, The Study (formerly Keong Saik Snacks) is a chic restaurant serving polished contemporary British cuisine with a lower price tag than the chefs’ other outlets.

-The unpretentious atmosphere is perfect for a friendly small group gathering while the slow poached egg with haddock and spring onion mash and milk will brighten any rainy day.
+The unpretentious atmosphere is perfect for a friendly small group gathering and the Iberico pork and foie gras scotch egg starter will brighten any rainy day.

 Tong Ah Eating House

-Once set in the iconic triangular corner house on Keong Saik Road, this fourth generation kopitiam (coffee house) recently moved out of the 1939 structure to a smaller space on the same street.
+Once set in the iconic triangular corner house on Keong Saik Road, this fourth generation kopitiam (coffee house) moved out of its 1939 structure to a smaller space on the same street.

 “I greatly studied all my recipes, from toast to tea,” says owner Tang Chew Fung.
 “I use a special butter and my tea powder is allowed time to age for the perfect flavor.”